-"The main challenge we faced was wait times for both in and out patients to access MRI services," said Shane Timm.
+"The main challenge we faced was wait times for both inpatients and outpatients to access MRI services," said Shane Timm.
 "Previously we had implemented a patient flow strategy to reduce patient length of stay which improved patient access to MRI services.
-We enlisted Siemens Enterprise Solutions Transformation and Advisory Services so they could share their knowledge and expertise, and help us pin-point some options to optimize our MRI services."
+We enlisted Siemens Healthineers Enterprise Services Transformation and Advisory Services so they could share their knowledge and expertise, and help us pin-point some options to optimize our MRI services."

-Siemens Enterprise Solutions provides consultancy, change management, transformation and advisory services, and workflow optimization services to enable healthcare providers.
+Siemens Healthineers Enterprise Services provides consultancy, change management, transformation and advisory services, and workflow optimization services to enable healthcare providers.
 One goal was to identify and share best practices and create plans for clinical excellence thus improving clinical outcomes and patient experience, while lowering costs.
 This is the value a partner like Siemens Healthineers can bring.